nickmalcolm/nickmalcolm.github.com/index.md

 <img alt="Nick Malcolm" height="128" src="/assets/images/nicks_face.jpg" style="padding-left: 20px;float: right;">

-I'm Nick, an information security consultant, a public speaker, a trainer, a sometimes software developer, and - most important of all - a dad and husband.
+I'm Nick, an information security professional, a public speaker, a trainer, a sometimes software developer, and - most important of all - a dad and husband.
 [Read more about me...](/about)

 This [blog](/blog) is updated now and again with talks I've given, thoughts I've had, and things I hope others can learn from.
 You can also check the [bookshelf](/bookshelf) for books I have loved and recommend.